aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ### 1. Floats should actually be doubles

 The first issue you'll run into is the casting of the numeric values.
-Although the C# UDF you defined earlier expects the numeric values to be of type `float`, you'll actually have to define your input values as doubles in your `Predict` method for thing to work smoothly.
+Although the C# UDF you defined earlier expects the numeric values to be of type `float`, you'll actually have to define your input values as doubles in your `Predict` method for things to work smoothly.
 This is not at all intuitive and I've reported it as a bug to the Azure Stream Analytics team.

 ![](/images/post-images/functionwithfloats.jpg)